orangejuice/blog/data/activity/book-艺术人生红楼梦剧组二十年后再聚首3片装(vcd)-2000/record.en.md

     International Television Corporation
 ---

-I'm grateful that the source I downloaded included this program.
-After watching the drama, I stayed up late to watch the reunion, and I cried more than during the drama itself.
-It seemed as though the story of this troupe's before and after the television drama became a unique tale.
+Grateful that the download included this program, I stayed up after watching the series to finish 'Reunion,' shedding more tears than the program itself.
+It's as if the production of the crew, combined with the television drama, forged a unique story.